efournier92/TaskTracker/README.md

   - Clicking this button will delete the task from the database.
   - Upon successful deletion, the task disappears from the user's list of tasks.
 - The new `Delete` button has been added to the Task-Edit component.
-  - The button is only displayed if the task has already been saved the the database.
+  - The button is only displayed if the task has already been saved to the database.
     - It is not displayed if the task has never been saved.
   - Upon successful deletion, the user is redirected back to the `Home` route.